prancer-io/cloud-validation-framework/src/processor/connector/readme.md

+Documentation ( This should be in toplevel document):
+  1) Steps to connector.
+  2) Files to be implmeneted.
+  3) Integrate into the system.

+Detailed
 Snapshot implementation:

 1) Snapshots could be stored in a filesystem as json files or db records in mongo database.
 In a db record there is metadata stored in the top level fields